-The 2019 W-2 includes earnings from 6 of the following types of allowances:
+The 2020 W-2 includes earnings from 7 of the following types of allowances:

 - 1) Readjustment Allowance and the applicable FICA taxes that were withheld for the readjustment allowance earned during the year: Federal Income Tax withheld (if any), Social Security taxes (6.20%) and Medicare taxes (1.45%).

-- 2) The taxable portion of your living allowance.
+- 2) The Taxable portion of your Living Allowance.

-- 3) The leave allowance earned monthly
+- 3) The Leave Allowance earned monthly

-- 4) Any special leave payments received
+- 4) Any Special Leave payments received

-- 5) Evacuation allowance, if applicable
+- 5) Evacuation Allowance

+- 6) Wellness Stipend

-- 6) PST Walk-around Money
+- 7) PST Walk-around Money